nuejs/nue/packages/www/docs/migration.md

 **Testability** - Unit test your application logic without mixing frontend concenrs.
 Pure functions are trivial to test.

 **Portability** - Your business model works with any UI layer.
-Migrate from React to Vue to vanilla JavaScript without rewriting core application logic.
+Migrate from React to Vue to vanilla JavaScript (or TypeScript) without rewriting core application logic.

-**TypeScript support** - Thanks to Bun, Nue supports TypeScript out of the box.

 **Future-proof architecture** - Pure JavaScript stays relevant forever.
 No trendy frontend tools risk making your model outdated.